Print Version Print this page

 Family Medicine Inpatient Service (8 months)

 First year residents spend 4 months, second year residents spend 2 months and third year residents spend 2 months on this inpatient service.
-Call is every fourth night.
 This service exposes residents to every gamut of family medicine including adult medicine, pediatric medicine, obstetrics and newborn care.
 One of our own faculty members serves as the attending each week.
 The resident will admit from the family medical faculty and resident clinic patients, and other obstetric and pediatric patients from physicians in the community.
+See below for details about the call schedule.

 Medicine Inpatient Service (8 months)

 First year residents spend 5 months and second year residents spend 3 months on this inpatient service.
-Call is every fourth night.
-Residents work with the McKay-Dee hospitalists as well as internists, sub-specialists and family physicians, caring for patients admitted to McKay-Dee Hospital Center.
+Residents work with the McKay-Dee hospitalists, family physicians, and cardiologists caring for patients admitted to McKay-Dee Hospital Center.
 The patient mix extends from general medical problems to acutely ill intensive care and coronary care patients.
 Residents respond to and help the hospitalists direct all codes.
+See below for details about the call schedule.

 Obstetrics (longitudinal)